-Week No Day Session Distance (km) RunCrew Comments 5 Monday Cross Train Pilates, core-strength, yoga, strength with a PT, swimming and cycling are all good examples of effective cross training for running.
-Tuesday Intervals 7k approx. in total 5 x 2 min at an RPE of 7-8, with 2 min standing recovery in between.
+Week N° Day Session Distance RunCrew Comments Monday Cross Train Pilates, core-strength, yoga, strength with a PT, swimming and cycling are all good examples of effective cross training for running.
+Tuesday Intervals 7k approx. in total 5 x 2 min. at an RPE of 7-8, with 2 min. standing recovery in between.
 10 min. slow jog warm-up and cool-down.
 Wednesday Rest Active recovery/rest day.
-Thursday Recovery Run 7k approx. in total Easy paced run of 35 minutes at an RPE of 4-5.
+5 Thursday Recovery Run 7k approx. in total Easy paced run of 35 min. at an RPE of 4-5.
 Just stay nice and relaxed.
 Friday Rest Active recovery/rest day.
-Saturday Tempo Run + Hills 9k approx. in total 20 min. continuous effort at an RPE of 6-7.
+Saturday Tempo Run + Hills 9k approx. in total 20 min. continuous effort at a RPE of 6-7.
 This should be hard but controlled, not quite as fast as your intervals from Tuesday.
-3 min recovery then 4 x 30 sec hills at an RPE of 8 with slow jog back recovery.
-10 min slow jog warm-up and cool-down.
-Sunday Long Run 12k approx. in total Steady long run of 60 min at an RPE of 5.
+3 min. recovery then 4 x 30 sec. hills at a RPE of 8 with slow jog back recovery.
+10 min. slow jog warm-up and cool-down.
+Sunday Long Run 12k approx. in total Steady long run of 60 min. at a RPE of 5.
 Don't force the pace on this run, just aim to get through the duration.
 Save the fast running for Tuesday and Saturday.